JulianBirch/arianna/README.md

 libnoir has some useful functionality arianna currently lacks.
 I'm planning to rectify that by stealing the code.

+### What's the arianna.validate namespace?

+It contains compatibility functions with "validate".
+It's mostly useful to see how to move between one and the other.
+All the functions are unit tested, so they can be used, but I think the native syntax is preferable.

 ## Copyright and License

 Copyright (c) Stuart Sierra, Julian Birch 2013.
 All rights reserved.